louiz/biboumi/doc/biboumi.md

 an IRC channel on that same IRC server, biboumi opens a new connection to that server.
 Biboumi connects once to each IRC server, for each user on it.

+To cleanly shutdown the component, send the SIGINT or SIGTERM signals to it.
+It will send messages to all connected IRC and XMPP servers to indicate a reason why the users are being disconnected.
+Biboumi exits when all connections are closed because the remote aknowledged the end of communication.
+If the remote server does not respond, biboumi does not exit, unless SIGINT or SIGTERM is received again, in which case biboumi closes the TCP connections and exits immediately.

 ### Addressing

 IRC entities are represented by XMPP JIDs.
 The domain part of the JID is